globalia/laravel-scout-mysql/README.md

 ## Usage

-Instead of using the "Laravel\Scout\Searchable" trait, use this "Globalia\LaravelScoutMysql\Models\Concerns\HasSearchIndex"

-otherwise you can use Laravel Scout as described in the [official documentation](https://laravel.com/docs/5.4/scout)

-# Sample

-Here is an example of how to use the engine.
+Here is an example of how to use the engine:

 ```php
     $result = Todo::search($term)